sapegin/washingcode-book/manuscript/book.md

 const kebabNames = names.map(_.kebabCase);
 ```

-This wouldn't work with functions that accept more than one argument, because the `.map()` also passes and array index as the second argument and a whole array as the third, like `parseInt()` that accepts the radix as the second argument:
+This wouldn’t work with functions that accept more than one argument, because the `.map()` also passes and array index as the second argument and a whole array as the third, like `parseInt()` that accepts the radix as the second argument:

 ```js
 const inputs = ['1', '2', '3'];